kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 ### Exporter Retries

 * For non-retryable errors, data is dropped.
-See more about retryable and non-retryable errors.
 * Retryable errors trigger retries until success or retry limit is reached, then data is dropped.
 * For retryable and non-retryable errors: If data is dropped, `otelcol_exporter_send_failed_metric_points` is increased.
 * If data is sent successfully, `otelcol_exporter_sent_metric_points` is increased.